eniklas/gamatrix/README.md

 $ ./gamatrix-gog.py
 ```

+Python 3.7+ is recommended.
+It may work with earlier versions, but this has not been tested.

 ### Server mode

 If you use the `-s` option or set `mode: server` in the [config file](#configuration), a Flask web server is started and runs until the script is killed.
 This serves a web page with a check box for all users defined in the config file; users can select who they want to compare and a table is generated for the matching games.